Explore and Rejuvenate on the West Coast of Tasmania

 Both rivers flow through deep valleys and spectacular ‘narrows’ and over rapids in deep rainforest country where few have walked.

 If you’re looking for adventure you can join a group white-water rafting on the Franklin.

-For a gentler river experience drive to Strahan on the west coast and try a trip with West Coast Yacht Charters on the Yacht "Stormbreaker", up the Gordon River or board a scenic flight from Strahan that takes you deep into the Gordon River to Sir John Falls and 1,000 year old myrtle and Huon pine trees.
-Any of these will be an unforgettable experience.
+For a gentler river experience drive to Strahan on the west coast and try a trip with West Coast Yacht Charters on the Yacht “Stormbreaker”, up the Gordon River that takes you deep into the Gordon River.
+Trevor will sail you deep into the Gordon River to Heritage Landing or Sir John Falls where you can see 2,500 year old Huon pine trees as well as Myrtle, Sassafras and Laurels in the dense temperate rainforest .
+This will be an unforgettable experience.

 By staying overnight on the river, you are in the best place to capture the magnificent rainforest reflections which photographers know this area is renowned for.